CRC-Studio/wampmono/README.md

 3. **Restart Apache**:
    Restart your WampServer's Apache service to apply the changes.

 ## Usage

 - Access the WampMono Manager by visiting [http://wampmono.lcl/](http://wampmono.lcl/) in your browser.
 - To view the standard WampServer homepage, add `?wampmono=no` to the URL (e.g., `http://localhost/?wampmono=no`).

+## About ToolToys

+WampMono is one of [crc.studio](https://crc.studio/)’s ToolToys, small web apps designed to make design and development faster, easier, and more joyful.

 ## About CRC Studio

 [crc.studio](https://crc.studio/) is a design & development studio founded in 2019 by Yoko Homareda and Rémi B. Loizeau.
-Based in France, we travel all over the world to discover beauty and good ideas.
-For each project, such as visual identities, websites, posters, books, packaging or merchandise, we enjoy working as a team with other artists and designers.
+Based in France, we collaborate with artists and designers worldwide to design timeless visual identities, websites, posters, books, packaging, and merchandise.
+Our work explores the intersections of print and digital, tradition and innovation, guided by a strong sense of composition, materiality, and code.